TatsunoriMarumo/myBCIT-Guide/docs/paying-tuition.md

         If the current balance is $.00, that means you have nothing to pay at the moment.

 ## Pay Using Online Banking (Bill Payment)

-!!!
-Note
-    These step 1 - 4 may be different order depending on your bank.
+>**These step 1 - 4 may be different order depending on your bank.**

 1. Login to your bank account.
 2. Add a new bill payee and search for "BCIT".
-3. Choose "BCIT - TUITION PAYMENTS" and enter your student ID as your account number.
+3. Choose "BCIT - TUITION PAYMENTS" and enter your student ID as your [account number](glossary.md/#account-number).
 4. Enter the current Balance you checked and complete your payment.

     <!-- if you do not like the indentation, in stead of tab, putting '>' in front of !!! would be another option -->